marymar/vue-harry-potter-quiz-workshop/workshop-steps/step5.md

 # Step 5: Evaluate the option which was clicked

-Now that we offered the user all possible quiz answers, we need to add a click event listener to the option buttons and evaluate if the correct choice was made by the user.
+Now that we offered the user all possible quiz answers, we need to add a click event listener to the options buttons and evaluate if the correct choice was made by the user.

 Define two more methods that evaluate the choice and handle the answer.